TheoVirot/Rauzy_Veech_Induction/README.md

 .
 ├── Rauzy_Veech.py     # Core algorithm: one step of the induction, normalization, helpers ├── segments.py        # Visualization: plots the top/bottom interval decomposition
-├── Essais_v1_1_2.py   # Example: runs the induction loop for fixed β and λ └── README.md
+├── Essais_v1_1_2.py   # Example: runs the induction loop for (β,λ) examples
+├── Essais             # Tests: Returns a text document with the Rauzy Veech Induction applied to a family of (β,λ) examples └── README.md
 ```